Benjamin1308/Portfolio/README.md

 # Portfolio
-A studying project for free code camp course
+A studying project for free code camp course.
+Responsive portfolio page using pure css and fontawesome